 Pre-tax IRA Converted to Roth

-When one converts a pre-tax IRA to a Roth IRA, there are a set of ordering rules that must be used to determine the tax impact of a Roth IRA distribution:
+When one converts a pre-tax IRA to a Roth IRA, there is a set of ordering rules that must be used to determine the tax impact of a Roth IRA distribution:

-For example, Lisa is 42 years old and elects to do a Roth conversion of $50,000 of pre-tax IRA funds on December 15, 2018.
-The Roth IRA conversion will be deemed to have occurred with respect to the five-year rule on January 1, 2018.
+For example, Lisa is 42 years old and elects to do a Roth conversion of $50,000 of pre-tax IRA funds on December 15, 2023.
+The Roth IRA conversion will be deemed to have occurred for the five-year rule on January 1, 2023.
 Since Lisa, is under the age of 59 1/2, she will have to wait five years before taking any of the $50,000 converted tax-free.
-Once Lisa is over the age of 59 1/2, she will have satisfied the five-year rule, and can take a distribution of Roth IRA contributions and earnings tax-free.
+Once Lisa is over the age of 59 1/2, she will have satisfied the five-year rule and can take a distribution of Roth IRA contributions and earnings tax-free.
 Hence, at age 60, if the Roth IRA was worth $235,000, she could take a tax-free distribution of all or some of the Roth IRA tax-free.

 After-Tax IRA Converted to Roth

 Not all individual taxpayers are eligible to make Roth IRA contributions.
-For taxpayer’s filing as single, one must have a modified adjusted gross income under $139,000 to contribute to a Roth IRA for the 2020 tax year, but contributions are reduced starting at $124,000.
-Taxpayers filing as married, the combined modified adjusted gross income must be less than $206,000, with reductions beginning at $196,000.
-In essence, a backdoor IRA allows a high-income earner, who has exceeded the Roth IRA annual income contribution limits, from circumventing those rules and making the Roth IRA contribution.
+For taxpayers filing as single, one must have a modified adjusted gross income under $139,000 to contribute to a Roth IRA for the 2020 tax year, but contributions are reduced starting at $124,000.
+For taxpayers filing as married, the combined modified adjusted gross income must be less than $206,000, with reductions beginning at $196,000.
+In essence, a backdoor IRA allows a high-income earner, who has exceeded the Roth IRA annual income contribution limits, to circumvent those rules and make the Roth IRA contribution.

 Roth 401(k) Plan Rollover to a Roth IRA